Chip log

 A chip log, also called common log, ship log, or just log, is a navigation tool mariners use to estimate the speed of a vessel through water.
 The word knot, to mean nautical mile per hour, derives from this measurement method.

 History

 All nautical instruments that measure the speed of a ship through water are known as logs.
 This nomenclature dates back to the days of sail, when sailors attached a piece of lumber (a "log" of wood) to a rope knotted at regular intervals off the stern of a ship.
 Sailors counted the number of knots that passed through their hands in a given time to determine the ship's speed.
-Today, sailors and aircraft pilots still express speed in knots.
+Modern sailors and aircraft pilots still express speed in knots.

 Construction

 Model of chip log and associated kit.
 The reel of log-line is clearly visible.
 The first knot, marking the first nautical mile is visible on the reel just below the centre.
 The timing sandglass is in the upper left and the chip log is in the lower left.
 The small light-coloured wooden pin and plug form a release mechanism for two lines of the bridle.

 From the Musée de la Marine, Paris.

 A chip log consists of a wooden board attached to a line (the log-line).
 The log-line has a number of knots at uniform intervals.
 The log-line is wound on a reel so the user can easily pay it out.

 Over time, log construction standardized.
 The shape is a quarter circle, or quadrant with a radius of 5 in or 6 in, and 0.5 in thick.
 The log-line attaches to the board with a bridle of three lines that connect to the quadrant's vertex and the two ends of its arc.
 To ensure the log submerges and orients correctly in the water, the bottom of the log is weighted with lead.
 This provides more resistance in the water, and a more accurate and repeatable reading.
 The bridle attaches in such a way that a strong tug on the log-line makes one or two of the bridle's lines release, enabling a sailor to retrieve the log.